AceCentre/AAC-Corpora-Collecting/README.md

 * PRC defined this format many years ago.
 More on its structure here: https://aacinstitute.org/language-sample-collection-in-aac/ - https://eric.ed.gov/?id=ED441300
 * Its really not designed for this kind of collection.
 More like every hit.
 Its going to take quite a lot of parsing for it to be useful.
 For example this is hello world - and being corrected then spoken.
 You would have to look for SPE commands - and what preceded it until you hit a DEL or CLEAR command.
 * See LAM-example.txt in this repo for a full example.
+* see https://github.com/CoughDrop/coughdrop/blob/master/lib/stats.rb#L1217 for a parser that @whitmer started.
+Needs testing and iterating

 ```
         ### CAUTION ###